 Discover 2,000 years of Bath’s working heritage at the Museum of Bath at Work.
-From Roman tourism to eighteenth-century building, Victorian engineering and modern high technology, you will find it all.
+From Roman tourism to eighteenth-century building, Victorian engineering and modern technology, you will find it all.

 Bath has played a vital role in the development of communications and improving the British postal service.
-The Penny Black, the first ever pre-paying postage stamp, was first sent from Bath by the daughter of the postmaster of Bath, Thomas Musgrave.
+The Penny Black, the first-ever pre-paying postage stamp, was first sent from Bath by the daughter of the postmaster of Bath, Thomas Musgrave.
 Learn about the city’s postal history at the Bath Postal Museum, which features colourful, frequently changing exhibitions, interactive games and quizzes, models and collectables, and historic 'talking heads' video characters.

-History Beyond Bath
+Learn About History Beyond Bath